beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/members.md

 	outVal = 92;
 	return true;
 }

+/* 'mut' can be used for generics that may be a value type or a reference type, but we need to have a mutable reference. 'mut' will have no effect on reference types but will be treated as a 'ref' for value types. */ bool DisposeVal<T>(mut T val) where T : IDisposable
+{
+	val.Dispose();
+}

 ```

 When it is convenient to have parameters treated as "initial values" that can be modified, there is variable shadowing functionality that semantically creates a modifiable copy of the parameter and a new shadow variable with the same name.